Skip to content

 The GUI on the RPi Looks Different from the Screenshots#

 I've noticed when running as root (sudo python) and running as the pi user (python) by default the pi will use different GUI resources.
 Using the pi user will result in the shown interfaces at CocktailBerry (and the program should work without root privilege).
 Setting the XDG_RUNTIME_DIR to use the qt5ct plugin may also work but is untested.
-Using the users environment with sudo -E python runme.py should also do the trick.
+Using the user's environment with sudo -E .venv/bin/python runme.py should also do the trick.